Shipper-Broker Terms and Conditions

 7. EMERGETECH COMPENSATION

 - Payment for Services. will invoice Shipper for its services in accordance with the rates, charges, and provisions set forth in the EmergeTMS Marketplace via the EmergeTMS™ Transportation Management Service.
-Shipper agrees to be invoiced by EmergeTech twenty-four hours after the delivery date with our without Proof of Delivery, if undisputed, within thirty (30) days of the date of the invoice without offset for any amount allegedly owed to Shipper by EmergeTech.
-EmergeTech may assess a service charge of 1% per month (or the highest lawful rate, if less) on any late payments.
+Shipper agrees to be invoiced by EmergeTech twenty-four hours after the delivery date.
+Shipper agrees to remit payment in full to EmergeTech with or without a signed Proof of Delivery within thirty (30) days of the date of the invoice without offset for any amount allegedly owed to Shipper by EmergeTech.
+Shipper agrees to pay a service charge of 1% per month (or the highest lawful rate, if less) on any payments received by EmergeTech beyond 30 days of the date of invoice.
 Payment in full to EmergeTech of charges for a shipment will relieve Shipper, consignee, and all other entities of liability to any Motor Carrier for non-payment of freight charges for that shipment; and subject to Shipper’s payment to EmergeTech, EmergeTech covenants and agrees to indemnify Shipper and its consignee, consignor, or other responsible person or entity against liability for payment of freight charges to the Motor Carriers engaged by EmergeTech.

 8. PROVISIONS REGARDING LIABILITY FOR LOSS OF, DAMAGE TO, OR DELAY OF GOODS.